Case study No. 03 · V&A Museum

 MVP

 The minimum viable product focused on performance and visibility.
-It introduced a ‘Load More’ button to reduce server strain and an exhibition carousel at the top of the page to highlight blockbusters.
-The carousel included a tabbing system, allowing users to switch between current and upcoming exhibitions.
+It introduced a “Load More” button to reduce server strain and an exhibition carousel at the top of the page to highlight blockbusters, with tabs to switch between current and upcoming exhibitions.

 Prototyping